Sutton-on-Hull: History

 The Bransholme Estate has been built on the former RAF site.

-The population of the ward in Sutton-on-Hull was 12,881 at the 2001 census.
+The population of the ward in Sutton was 12,881 at the 2001 census.
 This had dropped slightly to 12,649 by the time of the 2011 census.

 The Sutton & Wawne Museum, is inside The Old School, formerly the St James' Church of England School until 1977.
 It is now a local folk and social history museum, and family history research centre, serving the whole area of both historic parishes of St James' in Sutton, and St Peter's at Wawne.
 The Old School building is Grade II listed, c.
 1859, and is the oldest educational building in Hull still used for educational purposes.
 Museum within has been open since 1999, run entirely by volunteers.
 Admission free; open every Friday, 10 am - 2 pm.